jet/equinox/DOCUMENTATION.md

 - if they are only relevant to assist troubleshooting over some short term: we can delete them after a given period (without copying them anywhere)

 When writing to a secondary store, there's also an opportunity to vary the writing process from that forced by the constraints imposed when writing as part of normal online transaction processing:
-- it will often make sense to have the archiver add a minimal placeholder to the secondary store regardless of whether a given stream is being archived, which can then be used to drive the walk of the primary instead of placing avoidable load on the primary by having to continually loop over all the data in order to re-assess archival criteria over time
+- have the archiver add a minimal placeholder to the secondary store regardless of whether a given stream is being archived.
+This can then drive the walk of the primary instead of placing load on the primary by having to continually loop over all the data in order to re-assess archival criteria over time
 - when copying from primary to secondary, there's an opportunity to optimally pack events into batches (for instance in `Equinox.Cosmos`, batching writes means less documents, which reduces store and index size and hence query costs)
-- when writing to warm secondary storage, it may make sense to compress the events (under normal circumstances, compressing event data is rarely considered a worthwhile tradeoff).
+- when writing to warm secondary storage, it may make sense to compress the events (under normal circumstances, compressing event data is rarely considered a worthwhile trade off).
 - where the nature of traffic on the system has peaks and troughs, there's an opportunity to shift the process of traversing the data for archival purposes to a window outside of the peak load period (although, in general, the impact of reads for the purposes of archival won't be significant enough to warrant optimizing this factor)

 ### Archiver + Pruner roles

 > _Outlining the roles of the (proposed) `eqxArchiver` and `eqxPruner` templates_

-It's concievable that one might establish a single service combining the activities of:
+It's conceivable that one might establish a single service combining the activities of:
 1. copying (archiving) to the secondary store in reaction to changes in the primary
 2. pruning from the primary when the copying is complete
 3. deleting immediately